helloserve/adventofcode/2016/README.md

 ### Day 15

 An automaton.
 Simple loop of time, and inspect the situation at each step.
-I'm sure there is a mathematical formula to determine the position of a disk at any time without using a while loop tho.
-Maybe for later investigation.
+Replaced a loop with modulus.